creyD/dependency_crawler/README.md

 * Implement your feature
 * Test the feature properly
 * Create a pull request, with explanation of your feature, proof of your tests and a contact person for any further questions
+* Wait for approval
 * Profit.

 ### Who do I talk to? ###

-* If you want to contribute contact one of the GBI admins (Tillmann or Conrad).
+* If you want to contribute contact me (grosserconrad@gmail.com).